Bubb13/EEex-Docs/source/EE Game Lua Functions/C/C_CreateCreature.rst

 Creature resource reference (ResRef) used in *CreatureName* must be 8 characters or less and must be valid.

 This spawns a creature to the center of the screen (or nearest valid point).
-If you’re spawning a creature you know will be hostile, you may want to pause the game before entering this command for the safety of your party.
+If you're spawning a creature you know will be hostile, you may want to pause the game before entering this command for the safety of your party.

 **Example**